For library regulations, please see the following document:

 *Please note that Tract volumes, Tract Boxes and Dissertation Boxes are on open access in the library.

 Books can be renewed online via the Login button on our catalogue.
+Please note that it is not possible to renew online if the due date has passed.
+In this case, if the volume has been out for one month and is not required by another reader, please contact library staff who will be able to make the renewal.
 If a book is on loan to another member, you can also request that it is recalled and put on hold for you.

 Only members of the Hellenic or Roman Societies who are resident in or a visitor to the UK can borrow books.
 Membership to one society entitles the member to borrow 4 books for 30 days, with one renewal only; membership of both societies entitles the member to borrow 8 books for 30 days, with one renewal only.